Anishvaddoriya/first-repo/README.md

 # first-repo
-This is my first repository of Github
+This is my first repository of Github.